stevef51/json-2-tree/README.md

 - Objects create with {} and Objects created with _Object.create(null)_ are handled (ie correct prototype can be recreated)
 - Able to register "custom type translators" which handle classes
 - Everything is keyed into the root array including primitives which allows for primitive compression - eg a Number is gauranteed to appear once in the root array no matter how many times it is used in the object hierarchy
+- Object property names are also keyed into the root array for better "compression" of large trees (single objects will be bigger due to keying overhead)
 - Able to handle "externs", objects which are not to be serialized but can be "hooked" back up during deserialization

 ### Examples